 2. Pomodoro timers.

 There are also applications such as TimeOut and Stretchly, but they are also inconvenient to use (for example, in TimeOut, your working scheme must start from a break unless you buy a paid plan).
-I feel that no one took this opportunity seriously yet, and no one sees potential in creating this tool (used by millions of people daily!) in an attractive and engaging way.
+No one took this opportunity yet, and no one seems to see potential in creating this tool (used by millions of people daily!) in an attractive and engaging way.